slackapi/bolt-js/docs/_future/deploy_your_app.md

 To test that your deploy is successful, having a Trigger that is easily invoked will be handy!
 Check out [the different types of Triggers](/bolt-js/future/triggers#types) and [the different ways to create a Trigger](/bolt-js/future/triggers#create) for tapping into your Workflows, creating one if necessary.

-With these set up, you can use the `slack run` command to make sure your app starts successfully and appropriately responds to Triggers from your machine.
+With your app and Trigger created, you can now use the `slack run` command to make sure your app starts successfully and appropriately responds to Triggers from your machine.

 Since we're deploying to Heroku, having a Heroku account will also be useful.
 If you don't have one, [create one here](https://signup.heroku.com/).